migueldeicaza/mono-wasm/README.md

 * [mono-wasm-mono](https://github.com/lrz/mono-wasm-mono): a fork of Mono with changes for a wasm32 target, used to build the runtime and compiler.
 * [mono-wasm-libc](https://github.com/lrz/mono-wasm-libc): a fork of the WebAssembly/musl C library with tweaks for our version of Mono and our JS glue.

+## Current status

+This is a work in progress, but you can see a simple `System.Console.PrintLine("hello world")` example running here: www.hipbyte.com/~lrz/mono-wasm-hello

 ## How does it work?

 An ASCII graph is worth a thousand words: